 Don’t hesitate to try out multiple methods listed above, especially the free ones, and create your perfect learning environment.

-In the meantime, audit our Go Mastery course for free, and head over to our playground for some light coding practice!
+In the meantime, audit our Learn Go course for free, and head over to our playground for some light coding practice!

 - Build and deploy real backend projects to your personal portfolio